It's unlike any other later living option currently in the market.

 Supporting local health services.

-The new community will be designed to enhance the lives and health of its residents, while easing pressure on hospital services.
-The ground-breaking later living community will be made up of a mixture of residential and care apartments and include a 24-hour support network.
+The new community will be designed to enhance the lives and health of its residents, while easing pressure on local hospital services.
+The ground-breaking later living community will be made up of a mixture of residential apartments and suites offering higher levels of assistance, including a 24-hour support network.
 Facilities will include a physiotherapy gym, children’s nursery and Wellness Centre – all of which will be open to the local community.
-The development will also provide transitional care facilities available to nearby Epsom hospital, as and when needed.
+The development will also provide transitional facilities available to nearby Epsom Hospital, as and when needed.

 Enabling independent living.

 Quality apartments with flexible open-plan interior layouts will offer secure, assisted-living environments.
-Our self-contained apartments will be available for purchase or rent, targeted at downsizers who want to maintain independence whilst benefiting from individually tailored care services and hospitality offerings.
+Our self-contained apartments will be available for purchase or rent, targeted at downsizers who want to maintain independence whilst benefiting from individually-tailored support services.

 Communal and community spaces.